James Hugh Smith-Barry1

 M, #116699, b.
 19 May 1826, d.
 22 October 1894

-George Sclater-Booth, 1st Baron Basing of Basin Byflete and of Hoddington was born on 19 May 1826 at London, England.1 He was the son of William Lutley Sclater and Anna Maria Bowyer.2 He married Lydia Caroline Birch, daughter of Major George Birch and Lydia Diana Dashwood, on 8 December 1857 at Crondall, Hampshire, England.2 He died on 22 October 1894 at age 68 at Hoddington House, Hampshire, England.1 He was buried at Upton Grey, Hampshire, England.2 His will was probated, at £49,147 gross and £24,732 net.2
+George Sclater-Booth, 1st Baron Basing of Basin Byflete and of Hoddington was born on 19 May 1826 at London, EnglandG.1 He was the son of William Lutley Sclater and Anna Maria Bowyer.2 He married Lydia Caroline Birch, daughter of Major George Birch and Lydia Diana Dashwood, on 8 December 1857 at Crondall, Hampshire, EnglandG.2 He died on 22 October 1894 at age 68 at Hoddington House, Hampshire, EnglandG.1 He was buried at Upton Grey, Hampshire, EnglandG.2 His will was proven (by probate), at £49,147 gross and £24,732 net.2

 Lord Randolph Churchill described him as "mediocrity distinguished by a double-barrelled name."
 Elsewhere he is called "a painstakingly useful man, but not of the sort to fill the House at the dinner hour."2